The Most Expensive Annual Report Mistake Isn’t Bad Design

 Ask a nonprofit comms lead what needs to change about last year's annual report and you'll hear some version of the same answer: the design.
 More visual.
 More modern.
 More polished.

 And look, design DOES talk first.
-But polishing the wrong thing is how you end up with a very expensive report that still doesn't move donors to action.
+But polishing the wrong thing is how you end up with a very expensive (and pretty) report that still doesn't move donors to action.

 So what's the problem?
 Usually one of four things.
 And honestly, knowing which one changes everything.